ozguryazilimas/wp-postane/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 7.0.2: February 27, 2018 =
+- Bugfix: Fixed a bug with the analytics.js output where a UA code wasn't entered, the $reason variable could be undefined.
+- Bugfix: Fixed an issue where a notice might not be dismissable and we've also removed several of them.

 = 7.0.1: February 26, 2018 =
 - New: Support for the updated version of MonsterInsights AMP plugin which switches from using a custom REST endpoint to using the now built in Google AMP ClientID synching feature.
 If you're using the AMP addon, you'll want to also update that addon as well.
 - New: The __gaTracker and disable tracking functions will always be defined, even when we're not tracking users (for example if viewing a preview, or if a logged-in administrator) to allow sites to not have to worry about breakage when variable exist checking isn't done.